About Wildlife Conservation in Brazil

 Volunteers must be 18 years of age or older.
 Successful volunteers are hardworking, flexible, and open to truly immersing themselves in Brazilian culture.

-I hope to continue volunteering in less fortunate countries, but also the experience has made me grow in so many ways and made me more confident in myself.
+The experience has made me grow in so many ways and made me more confident in myself.
 I will be able to carry that with me every day.

 -Lindsey, Volunteer in Brazil